 History of Language and Literature.
 Answers must be written in Bengali.
+Section-A

-Topics from the History of Bangla language

-- 1. The chronological track from Proto Indo-European to Bangla (Family tree with branches and approximate dates). - 2.
-Historical stages of Bangla (Old, Middle, New) and their linguistic features. - 3.
-Dialects of Bangla and their distinguishing characteristics. - 4.
-Elements of Bangla Vocabulary. - $5.\ Forms\ of\ Bangla\ Literary\ Prose-Sadhu\ and\ Chalit.$ - 6.
-Processes of language change relevant for Bangla:

-Apinihiti (Anaptyxis), Abhishruti (umlaut), Murdhanyibhavan (cerebralization), Nasikyibhavan (Nasalization),

-Samibhavan (Assimilation), Sadrishya (Analogy), Svaragama (Vowel insertion)-Adi Svaragama, Madhya Svaragama or Svarabhakti, Antya Svaragama, Svarasangati (Vowel hormony), y-shruti and w-shruti.

-- 7. Problems of standardization and reform of alphabet and spelling, and those of transliteration and Romanization. - 8.
-Phonology, Morphology and Syntax of Modern Bangla.
+- Topics from the History of Bangla language - 1.
+The chronological track from Proto Indo-European to Bangla (Family tree with branches and approximate dates). - 2.
+Historical stages of Bangla (Old, Middle, New) and their linguistic features.
+3. Dialects of Bangla and their distin- - guishing characteristics.
+Elements of Bangla Vocabulary.
+4 - Forms of Bangla Literary Prose-5.
+Sadhu and Chalit. - 6.
+Processes of language change relevant for Bangla. - Apinihiti (Anaptyxis), Abhishruti (umlaut), Murdhanyibhavan (cere-Nasikyibhavan bralization), (Nasalization), Samibhavan (Assimilation), Sadrishya (Analogy), Svaragama (Vowel insertion)-Adi Svaragama, Madhya Svaragama or Svarabhakti, Antya Svaragama, Svarasangati (Vowel hormony), yshruti and w-shruti. - Problems of standardization and 7. reform of alphabet and spelling, and those of transliteration and Romanization. - Phonology, Morphology and Syntax 8. of Modern Bangla.

 (Sounds of Modern Bangla, Conjuncts; word formations, compounds; basic sentence patterns.)
+Section-B